 Melt the butter for the cake in a saucepan then pour into a bowl and leave to cool (keep the pan to use later).
 Whip the eggs, sugar and vanilla together on high for 5 minutes (time this if at all possible), until the mixture is a yellowy-cream colour and very thick (when you remove the whisk, the trail should stay visible for at least 5 seconds).
 While it whisks, sieve the flour, baking powder and salt together.
 Sieve 1/3 of the flour mixture over the egg bowl then gently fold in with a big metal spoon or large spatula (see this video to see how).
 Drizzle half of the milk over the top and fold in.
 Repeat with the next 1/3 of flour, the rest of the milk, then the rest of the flour.
 Finally drizzle half of the butter over the top, fold in, then repeat with the remaining butter.
 Be very gentle but thorough, scraping the bottom - it's easy to get little pockets of flour but you need to conserve as much volume as you can.
 Carefully transfer to the tin by scraping it gently out from as little height as possible.

 Bake for 25-30 minutes until golden and set (a toothpick should be able to be removed cleanly - it needs to be cooked to support the topping) - when 15 minutes have gone, start making the topping.
 Place the toasted almonds, butter, sugar, milk, salt and espresso powder into the saucepan and stir as the butter melts.
 Keep heating for a few minutes - it should bubble and thicken slightly.
 Stir in the almonds and set aside.
 When the cake is ready, turn the oven up to 200C/390F, then remove the cake to a rack and pour the glaze over the top.
 Spread the almonds out into an even layer.
-Place in the top of the oven and bake for 8-10 minutes until the glaze is dark brown and bubbling.
+Place in the top of the oven and bake for 8-10 minutes until the glaze is deep dark brown and bubbling.
 Cool for a few minutes then slide a knife around the edge of the tin to loosen it and remove the cake to a rack.